ProjectsBlogHiking

 October 7, 2025

+Robert Gordon asked this question about the 90s tech boom in a Journal of Economic Perspectives article.
 Between 1995 and 1999, the data looked great with output, growth, and productivity all increasing.
 It almost looked like we were heading into another golden age, maybe even a Third Industrial Revolution.
-But the author argues that growth from computers didn't spread throughout the whole economy.
-In earlier periods, productivity growth came from investment and infrastructure that changed everything.
+But Gordon argued that growth from computers didn't spread throughout the whole economy.
+In earlier periods like the First and Second Industrial Revolutions, productivity growth came from investment and infrastructure that changed everything.
 Computers started to show diminishing returns, and the impact during the 90s was limited to leisure and parts of manufacturing.

-In today's context, I would frame this question in terms of AI.
-Everyone is calling it the next big thing, and it's similar to the reading because right now we don't know how far AI will go.
-I wonder if it will reshape certain industries or the whole economy.
+That makes me think about AI in the same way.
+Everyone is calling it the next big thing, and right now we don't know how far it will go.
 People and companies who specialize in AI are becoming very rich.
 On the other hand, we constantly hear that AI will take people's jobs and lead to universal basic income.
 Will it only drive up wealth for a small group of people?
 Does replacing people count as growth, or is it hurting the economy by cutting wages and spending power?
+Exploring this with data on which industries use AI, productivity changes, jobs, and unemployment rates would help us see whether it's a real turning point or just another hype cycle.